Kōraku-en

 Kōraku-en (後楽園, Kōrakuen) is a Japanese garden located in Okayama, Okayama Prefecture.
 It is one of the Three Great Gardens of Japan, along with Kenroku-en and Kairaku-en.
 Korakuen was built in 1700 by Ikeda Tsunamasa, lord of Okayama.
 The garden reached its modern form in 1863.

+Zhu Zhiyu, one of the greatest scholars of Confucianism in the Ming dynasty and Edo Japan, helped to redesign the garden.

 History

 In 1687, the daimyō Ikeda Tsunamasa ordered Tsuda Nagatada to begin construction of the garden.
 It was completed in 1700 and has retained its original appearance to the present day, except for a few changes by various daimyōs.
-The garden was originally called Kōen ("later garden") because it was built after Okayama Castle.
-However, since the garden was built in the spirit of "sen-yu-koraku" ("grieve earlier than others, enjoy later than others"), the name was changed to Kōrakuen in 1871.
+The garden was originally called Kōen (後園 "later garden") because it was built after Okayama Castle.
+However, since the garden was built in the spirit of senyukoraku (先憂後楽 "grieve earlier than others, enjoy later than others"), the name was changed to Kōrakuen (後楽園) in 1871.

 The Korakuen is one of the few daimyō gardens in the provinces where historical change can be observed, thanks to the many Edo period paintings and Ikeda family records and documents left behind.
 The garden was used as a place for entertaining important guests and also as a spa of sorts for daimyōs, although regular folk could visit on certain days.

 In 1884, ownership was transferred to Okayama Prefecture and the garden was opened to the public.
 The garden suffered severe damage during the floods of 1934 and by bombing damage in 1945 during World War II.
 It has been restored based on Edo-period paintings and diagrams.
 In 1952, the Kōrakuen was designated as a "Special Scenic Location" under the Cultural Properties Protection Law and is managed as a historical cultural asset to be passed to future generations.